-We support adults, especially ADHD, autistic, and AuDHD women (including undiagnosed, late-diagnosed, and self-identified), who are stuck in cycles of mental and emotional labour, and who feel overwhelmed, exhausted, and burned out.
+We support adults, especially ADHD, autistic, and AuDHD women (including undiagnosed, late-diagnosed, and self-identified), who are stuck in years of mental and emotional labour, and who feel overwhelmed, exhausted, and burned out.

-We provide a safe space for you to metabolise feelings of anxiety, anger, shame, guilt and other complex emotions, and work with you to build emotionally sustainable strategies as you navigate through personal and environmental challenges.
+We provide a safe space for you to metabolise feelings of anxiety, anger, shame, guilt and other complex emotions, and work with you to build emotional and nervous system strategies as you navigate through personal and environmental challenges.

 We understand emotional and sensory processing differences and sensitivities across a spectrum of neurotypes, supporting you in grief and trauma (both individual and intergenerational).